 Door pull up bars usually have foam covers to prevent impact damage.
 However, a real issue is knowing how much weight the door frame itself can support.
 Since there is no easy way to check how much weight your door frame can bear, you might as well mount your new pull up bar and hope for the best.
 The chances are that if the frame is timber or uPVC, it'll probably be fine.

 If you’re concerned about destroying all the doors at home, get a free-standing pull-up frame or alternatively, one that can be drilled into the wall, should you have the option to do so (i.e. you’re not in a rented property, and the walls are masonry rather than.

 Can you get ripped with just a pull up bar?

 Legs/glutes are harder to train using pull up bars, you might need a suspension trainer set or you can just always use bodyweight exercises instead.
-Same goes for the pecs/triceps: these are ‘push’ muscles and you don’t use them much for pull ups.
-Muscle ups are great for triceps activation but you’ll need to be pretty strong to be able to perform them.
-You can just do push ups to grow your pecs and triceps.
+The same goes for the pecs/triceps: these are ‘push’ muscles and you don’t use them much for pull-ups.
+Muscle-ups are great for triceps activation but you’ll need to be pretty strong to be able to perform them.
+You can just do push-ups to grow your pecs and triceps.